hy-tira/spring-2025/00-index.md

 * 55-59 problems: Grade 4
 * 60-64 problems: Grade 5

 The deadline for Part I is Sunday, March 9 at 23:59.
-The course materials and exercise problems will be published according to the following schedule:
+The exercise problems will be published according to the following schedule:

 {: .cell-w-3 }
 Week | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 Publication date | 17.1. | 17.1. | 23.1. | 24.1. | 30.1. | 31.1. | 6.2. | 7.2. |

 The deadline for Part II is Sunday, May 11 at 23:59.
-The course materials and exercise problems will be published according to the following schedule:
+The exercise problems will be published according to the following schedule:

 {: .cell-w-3 }
 Week | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 |